-The primary salt marsh traditionally used for brood-rearing at La Pérouse Bay is located along the shore of La Pérouse Bay at 58°43.29'N 93°25.71'W in the north-west corner of Wapusk National Park, approximately 30 km east of Churchill, Manitoba, Canada.
-The marsh was originally vegetated by nearly continuous, dense swards of grasses (primarily Puccinellia phryganodes) and sedges (primarily Carex subspathacea).
-The swards have been replaced by mudflats that are hypersaline in summer and that support remnant, low density patches of grasses and sedges along with salt-tolerant annual species such as Salicornia borealis and Atriplex glabiscula (Srivastava & Jefferies, 1996; Jefferies & Rockwell, 2002).
+The primary salt marsh traditionally used for broodrearing at La Pérouse Bay is located along the shore of La Pérouse Bay at 58° 43' 17" N, 93° 25' 43" w in the northwest corner of Wapusk National Park, approximately 30 km east of Churchill, Manitoba, Canada.
+The marsh was originally vegetated by nearly continuous dense swards of grasses (primarily Puccinellia phryganodes) and sedges (primarily Carex subspathacea).
+The swards have been replaced by mudflats that are hypersaline in summer and that support remnant, low-density patches of grasses and sedges along with salt-tolerant annual species such as Salicornia borea-lis and Atriplex glabiscula (Srivastava & Jefferies, 1996; Jefferies & Rockwell, 2002).

-Behavioural data on lesser snow geese using the area during the brood-rearing period were collected over a 20 year period.
-Observations were made from a 5-meter high observation tower located in the center of a salt marsh on the western edge of La Pérouse Bay using a standardized behavioural sampling protocol applied to randomly selected individual pairs of geese and their broods (Altmann, 1974; Gregoire & Ankney,

-1990; Williams, Loonen & Cooke, 1994; Mulder, Williams & Cooke, 1995).
-Only data from families with one to five goslings were included in the analyses since families of 6 goslings or more usually indicate intra-specific nest parasitism and/or adoption (Lank et al., 1989a, 1989b; Williams, 1994).
+Behavioural data on lesser snow geese using the area during the brood-rearing period were collected over a 20-y period.
+Observations were made from a 5-m-high observation tower located in the centre of a salt marsh on the western edge of La Pérouse Bay using a standardized behavioural sampling protocol applied to randomly selected individual pairs of geese and their broods (Altmann, 1974; Gregoire & Ankney, 1990; Williams, Loonen & Cooke, 1994; Mulder, Williams & Cooke, 1995).
+Only data from families with 1-5 goslings were included in the analyses since families of 6 goslings or more usually indicate intra-specific nest parasitism and/or adoption (Lank et al., 1989a,b; Williams, 1994).
 Identification of gender in adult geese was based on banding records (for banded birds), body size (males are typically larger than females), brooding behaviour (goslings typically only sit with, or under the wing of, the female), or the presence of a brood patch on females (visible for up to approximately 4 weeks post-hatch).

-Observations began one week after hatch and ended at fledging.
-Observations were conducted during daylight hours beginning between 0500 and 0700 hours, and ending between 2200 and 2400 hours central daylight saving time.
+Observations began 1 week after hatch and ended at fledging.
+Observations were conducted during daylight hours beginning between 0500 and 0700, and ending between 2200 and 2400 Central Daylight Saving Time.
 Families may have been sampled more than once in behavioural observations, but owing to flock size and observation periods this represents little more than sampling with replacement.
-As such, we assume that any departures from strict independence are minor.
+Thus, we assume that any departures from strict independence are minor.